Qualified Health & Safety Officer (QHSO)TM Designation

 When the participant has met all the QHSO classroom requirements there is an overall comprehensive three-hour closed book exam to be written.
 To pass the overall exam and be awarded the designation of QHS0 the participant must achieve a minimum of 70%.
 There is no charge to write the QHSO exam, if a rewrite exam is requried there is a $50.00 fee charged when booking the exam.

 Study guides are provided.
-Each successful candidate will receive a wall and wallet certificate with certificate number and a course transcript stating the completed modules, total hours of training, date of final exam, percentage achieved and certificate number.
+Each successful candidate will receive a wall and wallet certificate with a certificate number and a course transcript stating the completed modules, total hours of training, date of the final exam, percentage achieved, and certificate number.

 A person holding a valid QHSO will receive 21 hours credit towards the 35 hours of the enrichment courses for the OHS Certificate course at the University of Alberta.
-Participants can also receive credits towards maintenance of CRSP and additional University OHS certificate programs.
+Participants can also receive credits towards the maintenance of CRSP and additional University OHS certificate programs.

 In partnership with SafetyVantage, the QHSO is also offered in an online learning format.
 For courses currently available online please view the Qualified Health and Safety Officer Online Catalogue.